ConcordUSA/engineering-core-values/README.md

 ### Refactoring

 Refactoring is very tightly coupled to Simple Design and TDD.
 TDD enables simple design, while the practice of refactoring ensures that our code bases adapt to new or changing requirements while still keeping its maintainability.

-### Test Driven Design
+### Test Driven Development

-Test driven design enables us to build software with a simple design and enables us to ruthlessly refactor.
+Test driven development enables us to build software with a simple design and enables us to ruthlessly refactor.
 It also enables us to ship software quickly and frequently (umm Agile anyone??) as we have a bed of tests delivered with all new functionality.

 ### Continuous Integration